engr101staff/engr101matlab/_sources/more_data_structures/main.rst

    State 1

-We would like to change the contents of :code:`v2` to match "state 2":
+We would like to change the contents of :code:`v2` to match "State 2":

 .. figure:: img/v2State2.png
    :width: 500